 Offer these resources for free so that visitors can have a better idea about what your website does and how you can help them.
-Well curated content and other resources are highly effective in boosting traffic towards your website.
+Well-curated content and other resources are highly effective in boosting traffic to your website.
 The fact that good content can go viral gives you further incentive to upload quality resources on your landing pages.

 Give your customers a voice